Making Your Autoharp Folk- and Bluegrass-Friendly

 This Site is a Cookie-Free Zone - Except for discussion forums that you have to expressly register for, none of our pages use cookies of any kind.
 Some of the vendors we link to do, but that won't affect you unless you click on a link to their pages.
 Your continued use of this page indicates that you agree to our policy.
 For details, click here.

-Making Your Autoharp Folk-Friendly
+Making Your Autoharp Folk- and Bluegrass-Friendly

 The first part of this article contains suggestions for making 21-chorders more folk-friendly.
 Further down, we have some suggestions for reconfiguring 15-chorders, but many folks who attempt that also consider making their autoharps "diatonic."
 That is, they retune some of the strings they'll never use in Folk, Bluegrass, or Country to double other strings that they WILL use.
 This means that instead of - technically - playing in five or more keys, they can only play in 1-3, but they support those keys very well, while sounding fuller than they did before.
 For more information on diatonic autoharps, check out our article "What is a Diatonic Autoharp?."